davidhalter/parso/README.rst

 Known Issues
 ============

-- Python3.6's f-strings are not parsed, yet.
-This means no errors are found in them.
 - `async`/`await` are already used as keywords in Python3.6.
 - `from __future__ import print_function` is not supported,